Step-by-step screed installation with the Staenis grid Complete manual

 Step 17

-Attention: make sure you have the necessary knee and eye protection!
+Note: make sure you have the necessary knee and eye protection!

-Step 18: Standard click system"]
+Step 18: Standard click system

-Step 19: Click system side slat"]
+Step 19: Click system side plank

 This allows a shortened slat to be supported by a leg.

-Step 21: Connection angle"]
+Step 21: Corner connection

-Step 22: Wall connection"]
+Step 22: Wall connection

-Step 23: Connection object in/on the wall"]
+Step 23: Connection of object to/in the wall

 Step 25